njmcode/nidc2021-textadv/README.md

 Entities can provide additional text and flavour for a location.

-Add `'scenery'` to an entity's `tags` array, and provide `nouns` for the player to refer to it in-game.
-The entity's `id` can then be used in the `things` array of one or more locations.
+Provide `nouns` so the entity can be referred to in-game.
+Then add its `id` to the `things` array of one or more locations.

-A scenery entity is silent unless `EXAMINE`d, at which point its `description` is printed.
-It will not respond to commands such as `GET` etc.
+An entity added in this way is silent unless `EXAMINE`d, at which point its `description` is printed.

 ```javascript
 // Location